nats-io/nats.deno/README.md

 |  `certFile`  |         | Client certificate file path - not applicable to Deno clients.
 |  `keyFile`   |         | Client key file path - not applicable to Deno clients.

-In some Node and Deno clients, having the option set to an empty option, requires that the client have a secured connection.
+In some Node and Deno clients, having the option set to an empty option, requires the client have a secured connection.

 ### Jitter